GluuFederation/docs-gg-prod/docs/source/kubernetes-installation.md

 ## DB-less mode(Recommended)

-!!!
-Note
-    Please make sure that the Kubernetes cluster is `1.16.x`.
-Higher versions has an issue with the current postgres operator setup.

 To install Gluu Gateway on kuberentes, follow these steps:

 1. [Pre-requirement] Install Gluu on [kubernetes](https://gluu.org/docs/gluu-server/4.1/installation-guide/install-kubernetes/) if not already installed and make sure OXD server is installed by answering `Y` to `Install Casa`.
 Answer `N` to prompt `Install Gluu Gateway Database mode` as this option is for Database mode.